 Eventually, Ethan Snow was able to recover the boat on July 28 from Harbour Bald Island.
 It looks to be in good shape, especially for being on the rocks for so long.

 Thanks to all who helped get the boat recovered.
-Check back soon for next steps!

 The “US-Azores Miniboat Project: Connecting Communities Across the Atlantic” is a cultural exchange between the US and Azores, Portugal, that engages young students and their communities in learning about the connections to the ocean through building, launching, and tracking of uncrewed, GPS equipped miniature sailboats (“miniboats”).